maierfelix/maierfelix.github.io/_posts/2020-01-13-webgpu-ray-tracing.md

 The SBT's purpose is to batch shaders together into groups, and later, dynamically invoke them from the RT shaders, based on a ray's tracing result (i.e. hit or miss a surface).

 ### Acceleration Containers
-Acceleration containers probably seem to be the most complicated thing at first, but they are actually quite simple in their concept, once you got the idea.
+Acceleration containers probably seem to be the most complicated thing at first, but they are actually quite simple in their concept.

 There are two different kinds of acceleration containers: